 Medicare Supplement Plan M: Everything You Want to Know

-If you have an effective date for your Traditional Medicare coverage, you can start working with an agent to set up your policy in advance.
+Those that have an effective date for Traditional Medicare coverage can start working with an agent to set up a policy in advance.

 Medigap Plan M: Low Premiums and Peace of Mind